 It takes about 20 minutes for your brain to get the message from your stomach that it’s full.
 If you’re cramming food in too quickly, you’ll keep eating past the point your body needs.

-This is another aspect of mindfulness and often just a carry over habit from childhood or later but remember that slow eaters take in fewer calories — and prevent extra pounds.
+This is another aspect of mindfulness, and often just a carry over habit from childhood or school, but remember that slow eaters take in fewer calories and that can prevent extra pounds piling on.

 Getting poor sleep

-In one study, adults under 40 who slept less than 5 hours a night gained more belly fat than those who got more sleep.
+In one study, adults who slept less than 5 hours a night gained more belly fat than those who got more sleep.

-Sleep is when our body renews itself and so aim for around 8 hours – we all have different needs – but don’t go overboard to correct it as sleeping more than 8 hours a night can have the same belly-expanding effect.
+Sleep is when our body renews itself and so aim for around 8 hours as we all have different needs.
+But don’t go overboard to correct it as sleeping more than 8 hours a night can have the same belly-expanding effect.